 To figure out who gets your taxes, you have to first figure out your legal residence.
 If you retire in Minnesota but spend five months of the year in California, that doesn't make you a resident of both states.
-Your state of residence is the one you consider your real home, which you prove by being registered to vote or by maintaining a driver's license there.
+Your state of residence is the one you consider your real home, which you prove by registering to vote or by maintaining a driver's license there.
 As a resident of that state, you pay state income tax.

 Suppose you retire in Delaware, then move to Ohio and make that your state of residence.
-The year you move, you may owe tax to both states: If you move on May 28, tax up to that point goes to Delaware; for the rest of the year -- and the following years -- it goes to Ohio.
+The year you move, you may owe tax to both states: If you move on May 28, tax up to that point goes to Delaware; for the rest of the year – and the following years – it goes to Ohio.
 If you get your pension from a third state, you may have to pay tax on that income to that state too.

 When you're thinking about where you'd like to retire, state income taxes shouldn't be the only consideration.
-If you intend to buy a house, look at local property taxes, which vary from county to county: If it's an expensive retirement home, property taxes can take a big bite out of your bank account.
+If you intend to buy a house, look at local property taxes, which vary from county to county.
+If it's an expensive retirement home, property taxes can take a big bite out of your bank account.

 So can sales taxes: Chicago has a 10.25 percent sales tax, and parts of Alabama charge rates up to 11 percent.
 This shows it's important to look at the whole tax picture rather than just income tax.

 - Kiplinger: State-by-State Guide to Taxes on Retirees

 - Reuters: HIghest Sales Taxes Among U.S. Cities in Alabama

 - Tax Act: State Residence for Tax Purposes

 - Illinois Policy: Chicago's Sales Tax Now Highest in the Nation

 - Avalara Inc.: Download Alabama Sales Tax Rate Table